Crystal Palace F.C. Women: History

 In the summer of 2023, the club appointed Grace Williams, as Head of Women’s Football, and Laura Kaminski, as Head Coach.
 This resulted in Palace gaining promotion to the Women's Super League as champions at the end of the 2023–24 Championship season.
 The club scored 55 goals – and conceded just 20 – in 22 matches.
 It also marked Palace’s inaugural promotion to the top-flight of women’s football.
 The promotion was sealed with a final-day draw against Sunderland at Selhurst Park, in front of a record crowd of 6,796.

-But the following season was hugely disappointing for the club as they finished in bottom place and returned immediately to the Women's second tier.
-Following relegation to the WSL2, Jo Potter was appointed as manager on 24 June 2025.
+However, the club's inaugural season in the top-flight ended in huge disappointment finishing in bottom place and returning to the WSL2.
+Following their relegation, Jo Potter was appointed as manager on 24 June 2025.
+Potter guided the club back to the top-tier after finishing runners-up in the WSL2 in the 2025–26 season.